China’s BYD opens EV plant in Thailand despite slowdown, tariff row

 BYD overtook Elon Musk’s Tesla in the fourth quarter of 2023 to become the world’s top seller of electric vehicles.

-Tesla reclaimed top spot in the first quarter of this year, but BYD is bullish about its expansion, insisting last month it would press ahead with a second factory in the EU.
+Tesla reclaimed top spot in the first quarter of this year, but BYD is bullish about its expansion, insisting last month it would press ahead with a second factory in the European Union.

 The Chinese automaker recorded a record annual profit of 30 billion yuan ($4.1 billion) last year, but in April reported lower than expected revenue for the first quarter of 2024.